ValksGodotTools/Inventory-2023-Old/README.md

 https://user-images.githubusercontent.com/6277739/217415936-173f1cae-ed8c-4790-9be6-cfe970446f78.mp4

+A Game Inventory being made in Godot 4 Beta 17 C#.

 Todo
 - Sync animated sprite animations so they do not reset on being placed or picked up
 - If a item is picked up, it will lerp to the cursors position then stop lerping when it gets there